 This dog can cost can be anywhere between $500 to $4000 depending upon the color and breeder.
-The purebred Teacup Pomeranian cost you more than the half or mixed breeds.
+The purebred Teacup Pomeranian costs you more than the half or mixed breeds.
 You need to take special care while buying this dog as many breeders try to sell non-purebred puppies.
 Try to buy a puppy from a well-trusted, respected, and reputable breeder.

 Teacup Pomeranian as family Pet

 Teacup is a most beautiful spirited dog that doesn’t have any idea about its size.
-Irrespective of their small size, they are a blast to play and love to cuddle with their favorites.
+Irrespective of their small size, they are a blast to play with and love to cuddle with their favorites.
 But we are not recommending this breed for families that have young children as they can unintentionally harm this fragile breed.
-Especially, don’t let your young children’s unsupervised with this small dog breed.
+Especially, don’t let your young children be unsupervised with this small dog breed.
 Generally, the Teacup Pomeranians are the best choice for multi-pet families.
 So, we can say it’s a perfect addition to any family who treats it with delicacy, love, and plenty of attention.

 Choosing a Teacup Pomeranian Breeder